-For the longest time, I’ve bought polenta from the grocery store.
+For the longest time, I’ve bought instant polenta from the grocery store.
 Have you ever had it?
-It’s typically sold in a wrapped tube and can be sliced and heated, then topped with whatever your heart desires.
+It’s a pre-cooked polenta typically sold in a wrapped tube and can be sliced and heated, then topped with whatever your heart desires.
 Or, it comes in a box labeled "instant polenta".
-I always resorted to this option because I had never made polenta before and thought that it was some drawn-out process (and, let's be real, I am sometimes a bit lazy).
-But in truth, homemade creamy polenta, could not be easier to make.

 Why You’ll Love This Easy Recipe

-- This recipe is super easy, cooks quickly and can be made FAST!
+- This recipe is super easy, cooks quickly, and can be made FAST!
 Perfect for a weeknight, or when you’re looking to get something on the table quickly.

 - Minimal ingredients are needed.
 You likely already have everything you need to make this easy recipe.